carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 - "What language are Nextflow scripts written in?"
 - "How do I store values in a Nextflow script?"
 - "How do I write comments Nextflow script?"
-- "How can I store multiple values?"
+- "How can I store and retrieve multiple values?"
 - "How are strings evaluated in Nextflow?"
 - "How can I create simple re-useable code blocks?"
 objectives:
 - "Understand what language Nextflow scripts are written in."
 - "Define variables in a script."
-- "Create and index lists of simple values."
+- "Create lists of simple values."
 - "Comment Nextflow scripts."
 - "Explain what a list is."
-- "Explain what a string interpolation is."
+- "Explain what string interpolation is."
 - "Understand what a closure is."

 keypoints: